 Consider expanding into a new market if you have a range of products or services that has done well locally.
-Depending on your current setup, that might mean looking for new opportunities in nearby communities, expanding into new provinces or even exporting internationally.
+Depending on your current setup, that might mean looking for new opportunities in nearby communities, expanding into new provinces, or exporting internationally.

 Analyze the market where you’d like to expand before making the leap.
 What other companies are offering similar products and services?
 Are there underserved portions of that market?
 And what is the real estate market and labour like?
-The cost of real estate is an important component to the cost of doing business in that jurisdiction, and so is the availability of talent.
+The cost of real estate is an important component to the cost of doing business in that jurisdiction, as well as the availability of talent.

 The availability of financing should also factor into the decision to expand.
 There are several government programs and private financing options that can help you invest in new equipment, R&D, staffing, and other capabilities needed for expansion.